CaptainA10/Tic-tat-toe2/README.md

                 if board.get_grid()[i][j] == '':
                     board.set_cell(i, j, self.symbol)
                     return

-human_player = HumanPlayer()
-computer_player = ComputerPlayer()

-In this example, `make_move` is overridden in both `HumanPlayer` and `ComputerPlayer` to provide specific behavior for each type of player.
+The make_move method is overridden in both HumanPlayer and ComputerPlayer classes to provide specific implementations for each player type.

 4. Composition and Aggregation
 Definition:
-- Composition: A strong form of association where the composed objects cannot exist independently.
-- Aggregation: A weaker form of association where the aggregated objects can exist independently.
+Composition is a strong form of association where the composed objects cannot exist independently.
+Aggregation is a weaker form of association where the aggregated objects can exist independently.

-Usage in the code:
-Composition is used to indicate that a `TicTacToe` game consists of a `Board` and players, while aggregation is used to indicate that `PlayerFactory` and its subclasses create players that can exist independently of the game.

 Code Example:

-# Composition
+python
+Copier le code
 class TicTacToe:
     def __init__(self, player_factory):
         self.board = Board()  # Composition